scottpendlebury/scottpendlebury.github.io/_posts/2022-08-23-how-to-set-up-two-git-repositories-from-the-same-directory.md

 This is the solution that we used and the steps to recreate it are as follows.

-1. Initialise a git repository in a temporary directory first.
+1. Initialise a Git repository in a temporary directory first.

     >`mkdir temp && cd temp`
     >